 Eight in 10 U.S. workers surveyed by the American Psychological Association said an employer's approach to employee mental health will be an important consideration when job hunting.4

-Personalized benefits seem to be a good answer, often at little or no cost to the employer.
-And employees can pick and choose based on their needs and concerns: help with mental health treatment, identity theft protection, access to legal plans for people interested in buying real estate or writing a will, or pet insurance.
+Supplemental benefits seem to be a good answer, often available at little or no cost to the employer.
+And employees can pick and choose based on their needs and concerns: help with unexpected medical bills, mental health treatment, identity theft protection, access to legal plans for people interested in buying real estate or writing a will, or pet insurance.

-Employers also see that supplemental insurance is another way to offer more, with less impact to their budget.
+Employers see that supplemental insurance is another way to offer more, with less impact to their budget.
 They know it can help keep their most valuable asset: their employees.
-Seventy percent believe supplemental insurance helps them recruit employees and 75% say it helps with retention.2
+Eighty percent who offer it believe supplemental insurance helps them recruit employees and 82% say it helps with retention.2

-As difficult as the last few years have been, they led to greater realization that each employee is unique, with different needs and expectations.
+As the workplace continues to change, we have greater realization that each employee is unique, with different needs and expectations.
 And employers are shifting their benefits programs to give employees the choices that offer them the best protection.